 - school programs that are seen by students as irrelevant, too difficult or too easy

-- preferring to truant and deal with the consequences rather than attending school
+- preferring to truant and deal with the consequences rather than attend school

 - feeling unsafe